BenoitBouillard/route-tiles/README.md

 It is also possible to inverse start and end position with the icon with the double arrows between start and stop button.

+#### Waypoints to go

+You can add one or several waypoints that the route must go.

+To add a waypoint, select "Add waypoint" button and then, click on the map.
+The waypoint should appear on the map by a cyan marker.

+You can move a waypoint directly on the map by dragging it.

+To remove a waypoint, just click on it.

 #### Tiles to visit

 On the map, you can select tiles to visit, just by clicking on it.
 Same to